vgl-hub/gfastats/instructions/README.md

 ## JOIN

-The JOIN instruction introduces a new gap of 50 bp between scaffold1 and scaffold2 (two paths) with id gap1, effectively joining the two sequences into a new sequences named new_scaffold with an optional comment.
+The JOIN instruction introduces a new gap of 50 bp between `scaffold1` and `scaffold2` (two paths) with id `gap1`, effectively joining the two sequences into a new sequence with id `new_scaffold` and an optional comment.

 ```
 JOIN    scaffold1+    scaffold2+    50  gap1    new_scaffold